kanjain/cmpe202-minions/Documentation/Weekly Journal - XP Agile Core Values/Week-3: XP Agile Core Value Journal.md

 *

 ### 4. Feedback (Owner - **Trung**).
 * Discuss about team's schedule on midterm week, our team share thoughts on implementing physics, sound, input, animation.
+There is a confusion with physics object x, y location on the game.
+The team takes note on it.

 ### 5. Eliminate Waste (Owner - **Saurabh**)
 *